-Each member of the Medical Staff shall be given a copy of any amendments to these bylaws in a timely manner.
+Each member of the Medical Staff shall have access to a copy of any amendments to these bylaws in a timely manner.

 SECTION 13.5.
 REVISED MATERIAL

 When significant changes are made to the Bylaws or the Rules and Regulations, the Medical Staff and other individuals with delineated Clinical Privileges shall be provided with revised text of the written materials.